hiperbrain

 brain.analogy("Yen", "Japan", "France"); // -> [{ name: "Euro", ... }]

-Or reach for the raw primitives - bind, bundle, permute, cosineSimilarity - and the Brain facade for records, text classification and sequence memory.
+Make input robust with the typo-tolerant ConceptResolver, or reach for the raw primitives - bind, bundle, permute, cosineSimilarity - the bit-packed fast path (packBits, bindPacked, similarityPacked) and the Brain facade for records, text classification and sequence memory.
 Everything is deterministic: the same input always yields the same vector, so results are reproducible and testable.

 View on npmSource on GitHub